Section 1 - Key Information

 (48) Data on academic misconduct is monitored at each subject review and any required actions are included in subject action plans as outlined in the Course and Subject Management Procedure - Monitoring and Review.
 Academic misconduct data for third-party teaching partners is reviewed through annual reporting and overseen by the relevant Joint Management Committee.

-(49) All data collected on academic misconduct in learning and teaching activities is monitored and analysed by the Director, Quality & Standards.
+(49) All data collected on academic misconduct in learning and teaching activities is monitored and analysed by the Director, Higher Education Standards Registration.
 Reports comprising de-identified data are:

 (50) For the purposes of this Policy and Procedure: